stronnag/mwptools/docs/mwp-Gtk4-migration-guide.md

 ### Gsettings

-The key should be added to the `gsettings` database:
+Alternatively, the key can be added to the `gsettings` database:
 ```
  gsettings set org.stronnag.mwp mapbox-apikey 'pk.xxxxxxx'
  # where 'pk.xxxxxxx' is your MapBox API Key